balajiRRK/OSU-CSE-Course-Catalog-Web-App/README.md

 ## Features/Capabilities of the App

-This app provides an overview of all the CSE classes offered at OSU in a specific semester after a user logins with the account the made. **Accounts can only be made with an @osu.edu email**.
+This app provides an overview of all the CSE classes offered at OSU in a specific semester after a user logins with the account the made. **Accounts can only be made with an [name].[number]@osu.edu email**.
 There are 3 different account types: student, instructor, and admin.
 Account types can be selected upon registering, and student accounts will not need admin approval; *however, instructor and admin accounts will be approved by a current admin*.

 With a student account, the user can view courses and their sections in a given semester.